Introduction to External Functions¶

 The sections below contain platform-specific information that users should be aware of before choosing a platform.

-The preview of this feature supports only regional endpoints for the AWS API Gateway.
+This feature supports only regional and private endpoints for the Amazon API Gateway.
 (For a description of the different types of endpoints, see https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-basic-concept.html)

 Snowflake external functions and API integrations do not support AWS custom domains.
-To access an AWS API Gateway from Snowflake, use the default URL generated by AWS, which looks similar to the following:
+To access an Amazon API Gateway from Snowflake, use the default URL generated by AWS, which looks similar to the following: